PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7d067101e2
 ## Find Categorical Variables

-Sometimes it is not easy to eyeball categorical variable just by looking at
+Sometimes it is not intuitive to see which variables are categorical by simply eyeballing a few rows or inferring from the column names.

-Use panda functions to determine which variables are categorical - describe() and unique() and plot to check
+Pandas `describe()` can help identify categorical variables through quick summary statistics.

+As well as plotting the relationships between every variable and distribution of columns through seaborn `pairplot()` can further illustrate variable types.

 *** =instructions
-- instruction 1
+- Generate summary statistics of `cars` dataset
-- instruction 2
+-

 *** =hint
 hint comes here